 Who Are the CDW Team?

 ANDREW EDNEY has been an IT professional for more than 15 years and has over the course of his career worked for a range of high-tech companies, such as Microsoft, Hewlett-Packard, and Fujitsu Services.
 He has a wide range of experience in virtually all aspects of Microsoft’s computing solutions, having designed and architected large enterprise solutions for government and private-sector customers.

 Andrew spends all his time now writing for CDW and writing tech books, and frankly he enjoys it!

 Over the years, Andrew has made a number of guest appearances at major industry events, presenting on a wide range of information systems subjects, such as an appearance at the annual Microsoft Exchange Conference in Nice where he addressed the Microsoft technical community on mobility computing.
 Andrew is currently involved in numerous Microsoft beta programs, including next-generation Windows operating systems and next-generation Microsoft Office products, and he actively participates in all Windows Media Center beta programs and was, and still is heavily involved in the Windows Home Server beta program.

-Andrew is honoured to be a Microsoft MVP for Windows Home Server for the 4th year running.
+Andrew is honoured to be a Microsoft MVP for the 7th year running – for 6 years it was for Windows Home Server, and now it is for Xbox.

 Andrew also has a number of qualifications, including an MSc in Network Technologies and Management, he is an MCSE and has numerous MCPs, he is also a Certified Information Systems Security Professional (CISSP) and a Certified Ethical Hacker.
 He is also honoured to be a Fellow of the British Computer Society.